This post has been updated with fresh links and new content. 🙂

-Remember those annoying, ugly, blinking grey boxes that popped up only after you’d already clicked the “X” to close the window?
+Remember those annoying, ugly, blinking gray boxes that popped up only after you’d clicked the “X” to close the window?

-Hold On Stranger is an exit popup tool, so of course they have to practice what they preach.
+Hold On Stranger is an exit popup tool, so they have to practice what they preach.

 But this particular popup does a great job of demonstrating the pattern interrupt technique.
 It comes up as you’re about to exit and gives you some food for thought… converting 28% of visitors that were about to leave?
 Okay!

-And when this happens, even though more and more exit popups are being implemented every day, you give their brain a sort of jolt and force them to pay more attention to the topic at hand.
+And when this happens, even though more and more of these exit popups are implemented every day, you’re still giving the user’s brain a bit of a jolt and force them to pay more attention to the topic at hand.

-And if you do it right by using some of the hacks we’ll show you, you’ll be able to use them to both improve your on-site experience and increase your conversions (like how Digital Marketer got an extra 2,689 leads in just two weeks), so everyone wins.
+And if you do it right by using some of the hacks we’ll show you, you’ll be able to use them to both improve your on-site experience and increase your conversions.
+(Like how Digital Marketer got an extra 2,689 leads in just two weeks.)